- What is cognition?

 While traditional views look at attentional control or executive attention as a small component of the other 3 executive functions, some researchers argue attention (or focus) is another executive function.

 These core cognitive functions (or executive functions) help us build higher-order executive functions by drawing additional “resources” from our previous learning & memory.
 So Higher-order executive functions are a combination of the core executive functions which use “knowledge” units from what we have already learned or can remember.
-These knowledge units include everything from language, experiences, memories, expectations, emotions.
+These knowledge units include everything from language, experiences, memories, expectations, and emotions.

-One example of higher-order executive functioning is browsing on Amazon and choosing the best product to buy.
+One example of higher-order executive functioning is browsing Amazon and choosing the best product to buy.
 It uses working memory, inhibitory control to not impulse-buy, attentional control to keep track of what’s important, self-regulation to deal with your budget, cognitive flexibility to compare different products, and rely on past learning such as an experience with a brand and memories of conversations with friends regarding recommendations.

 The higher-order executive functions

 - Relational reasoning and logic: Comparing and relating ideas to see what’s logical.
-It includes understanding facts, guesses, conditions like IFs, ANDs, ORs, and BUTs.
+It includes understanding facts, guesses, and conditions like IFs, ANDs, ORs, and BUTs.
 Rational thinking is a type of relational reasoning.

 - Decision-making: Weighing pros and cons, choosing the top 3 options, ignoring the worst, settling on a compromise, etc.

 - Planning: Remembering to remember (prospective memory), making predictions, gathering resources to do a task, reviewing your plan, identifying where you’d need to improvise, etc.